pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

 - But suppose we were INSERTing $5.....
-- This is not really what we want.
+- This is what we get, ... but it's not really what we want.